OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/01_Orientation-V3.md

 ## 🗃️ Module 2: TVET-Specific AI Applications & Scenarios

 --{{0}}--
-Let's explore how AI applications work in authentic TVET contexts.
+ **Work context** Let's explore how AI applications work in authentic TVET contexts.
 These detailed scenarios will help you understand the practical applications and critical considerations when using AI systems in your specific teaching environment.

 ### 🔨 **Scenario 1: Construction Technology Training**